DeactivatedWhatSoever/NSL/me/test-driven_development_with_python.md

 ## Web Development 'Sine Qua Nons’
 "Real Developers Ship” -> I love this saying.
 Of course we need to make a production environment, make a continuous deployment, integration environment and stuff.
 But still, I would love to learn this stuff outside the book and just do it my way.
 Find the best way to do this and that.
 Good?
 Lol.

+## Prettification: Layout and Styling, and What to Test About It
+Lol.
+I'm so thrilled to see CSS again.
+It's been a long time.
+Going to use bootstrap in here eh.
+But it's pretty cool you can learn how you can test CSS.
+I think it would only be like whether you have to class, id, or that stuff or not.
+Or you could see the text has a certain font or color and that.
+That'll be possible for sure.

+### What to Functionally Test About Layout and Style
+So we can actually test the position.
+Layout can be tested by it's x, y, position and width, height.
+And the style could be checked whether that type of CSS is applied to the HTML.

+### Prettification: Using a CSS Framework
+Using Bootstrap!
+We just downloaded it to the static directory.
+If  we had a separate frontend, I bet this would be really different.
+I would love to know the different side.
+Django is actually pretty easy and good to use.

+### Django Template Inheritance
+So you can `extend` a template.
+You assign a block to the parent, and the child gives a value to the block.
+Not that much of a good way to do it, and the `{% %}` is sooooo annoying.
+It's so hard to type lol.
+I miss the `{{ }}`.
+Well anyways, lets get moving.

+### Integrating Bootstrap
+Just putting in the href and stuff.
+I gotta find what the meta tags mean in the head later.

+#### Rows and Columns
+Hope they're the same when I did em.
+Yep, `col-md-6`, they're the same.
+So the `container` class is actually the root, and the next `row` is just a row.
+Inside that, you can put in 12 columns.
+That's it.

+### Static Files in Django
+So the Django development server, `runserver` will actually look over all the `/{app}/static/` directories and get the file that is referenced!
+It would be way better if it actually just had a map when the server comes up right?
+A data structure that's in static memory that just has the directory paths.
+It'll just get it from that right?
+Well the search algorithm might be faster and better.
+That's why no lol.

+### Using Bootstrap Components to Improve the Look of the Site
+The site actually looks good even though it doesn't have anything lol.
+Can't believe that layout alignment does a big thing.

+#### Jumbotron!
+`class=“jumbotron”` -> Just a bootstrap thing.

+#### Large Inputs
+`class=“form-control input-lg”` -> Lol I remember this one.

+#### Table Styling
+`class="table”` -> Remember this one too.

+### Using Our Own CSS
+Well it'll be cool if you knew how to design.
+But why not try and find some black and white themes.
+You love black and white!
+You can learn from that dude.
+I know you can.
+Except the logo is the thang.
+But still, why not use alphabet logos.
+It'll be cool.
+And just inverse the design for dark mode and that.
+I love it.

+### What We Glossed Over: collecstatic and Other Static Directories
+The `collectstatic` command actually collects all the `static` files into the root `static` directory, or whatever you name it to.
+It's because, in production, you need an actual web server to serve your static content.
+Or actually just use a CDN.

+### A Few Things That Didn't Make It
+* Customising bootstrap with LESS or SASS
+* The `{% static %}` template tag, for more DRY and fewer handcoded URLs
+* Client-side packaging tools, like `npm` and `bower`

+Try to find the point of making layout and style tests that don't change all the time.
+Like a black box layout size, or like some animations that need a lot of client-side code.
+Those could be things that you'll need to test for.

 #reading/books